 Human company and general banter aside, one of the many things I miss about being in the Clearleft studio is the coffee.
-We have a lovely espresso machine which, thanks to complimentary barista training and what is now years of practice, many of us have become adept at using.
+We have a lovely espresso machine which many of us have become adept at using, thanks to complimentary barista training and what is now years of practice.
 Sadly it will remain out of bounds even upon our post-Covid return to the office.

 While working from home for the past 6 months, I’ve been without an espresso machine.
 I do have a trusty stovetop and Aeropress, both of which get regular use brewing the excellent rich roast from my friend Jayne at JaJu Beans & Leaves.

 For complicated domestic reasons I won’t bore you with, we also have a Nespresso machine.
 It’s a decent bit of kit – a Sage Creatista Plus – and is capable of making a reasonable facsimile* of an espresso and texturising milk almost as well as our office machine.
 But every time I use it, I feel that somewhere a kitten dies.
 Perhaps it’s the user experience, which is excellent in terms of getting a consistent cup of coffee quickly, but doesn’t exactly reward like the physical routine of crafting your own flat white.
 But what really bugs me is the wastefulness of the landfill-destined pods.